The Faculty of the Creative Musicians Retreat comprise leaders in the fields of composition, electronic music and music education.

 Faculty, Creative Musicians Retreat

-Osnat Netzer /osˈnat ˈnɛtsɛʁ/ is a composer, performer and educator.
-Osnat creates her compositions collaboratively, tailoring her work to the performer’s sensibilities, physicality and improvisational inclinations.
-She takes inspiration from cognitive linguistics, and in dialogue with the embodied experience of physical forces, such as potential and kinetic energy, resulting in compositions that are rich in musical languages and connected to the fulsome pursuit for tension and relaxation.
+Israel native Osnat Netzer is a composer, performer, and educator.
+Inspired by performers’ bodies, personalities, and their relationship to their instruments, Osnat creates her compositions collaboratively, tailoring her work to the performer’s sensibilities, physicality and improvisational inclinations.
+Drawing from cognitive linguistics and the embodied experience of physical forces—such as potential and kinetic energy—her works are rich in musical languages and connected to the fulsome pursuit of tension and relaxation.

 As a pianist and performer, she regularly plays and conducts new music by fellow composers, as well as her own songs and compositions.
-Also a committed and passionate educator, Netzer teaches at The Walden School and has served on the faculties of New England Conservatory, Longy School of Music of Bard College and Harvard University.
+Also a committed and passionate educator, Netzer teaches at The Walden School and has served on the faculties of New England Conservatory, Longy School of Music of Bard College and Harvard University, and as of 2023 is Associate Professor of Composition and Musicianship at DePaul University in Chicago, IL.

 Renée Favand-See